About the art

 Mr Tanemura also teaches other martial arts such as karate.

-This is the art as taught by Brian Mcarthy
+This is the organisation run by Brian Mcarthy

 The Grading System